worm-blossom/macromania_config/README.md

 # Macromania Config

-A framework for easily adding principled, scoped configuration management to [Macromania](https://github.com/worm-blossom/macromania) macros.
+A framework for consistent, scoped configuration management for [Macromania](https://github.com/worm-blossom/macromania) macros.

-Imagine a macro `<FavoriteWord />` whose output should be a configurable word, either in uppercase or not.
+Imagine a macro `<FavoriteWord />` whose output should be a configurable word, optionally in uppercase.
 When implemented with macromania-config, the user-facing configuration API works like this:

 ```tsx
 <Config options={